Rahul-Pantham/CRVKN-code-review-bot/DEPLOYMENT_FIX_STEPS.md

 ### Step 1: Redeploy on Render
 1. Open https://dashboard.render.com/services
-2. Select your backend service (crvkn-code-review-bot)
+2. Select your backend service (codegem-code-review-bot)
 3. Click **Manual Deploy** button
 4. Wait for the service to show "Live" (green status) — this takes ~2-3 minutes
 5. In Render logs, you should see "Application startup complete" and "Your service is live 🎉"